-The budget consultation is a chance for British Columbians to share their priorities ahead of Balanced Budget 2016.
-We want your input and ideas to help shape the strategies government can employ to improve program delivery and services within the context of a balanced budget.
-As part of this process, we have released the Budget 2016 Consultation Paper (PDF).
+As we continue to plan for this province’s economic future, British Columbians once again have the opportunity to share their priorities for Balanced Budget 2017.
+We want your input and ideas to help shape B.C.’s economic direction, so government can continue to improve program delivery and services within the context of a balanced budget.
+As part of this process, we’ve released the Budget 2017 Consultation Paper (PDF).

 The consultation paper asks British Columbians to share their thoughts on how surplus dollars should be prioritized.
-It seeks input on how government can continue its work to support job-creating industries and make our businesses more competitive, as well as addressing housing affordability for families and those seeking to get into the market for the first time.
+It seeks input on how government can continue its work to support job-creating industries and make our businesses more competitive, as well as continuing to address housing affordability.

 The Select Standing Committee on Finance and Government Services – an all-party committee of the Legislative Assembly – will hold province-wide consultations in September and October to seek the views of British Columbians.
 We hope to see you there.